Sousse Central Tunisia, Tunisia Travel Guide

 Spearmint Tea (sweet, refreshing), Turkish Coffee (strong), Boukha (fig brandy), Thibarine (date liqueur), Local Wines, Celtia (local beer).

-Sophisticated atmospheres and refined cuisine for a fancy experience.
+Sophisticated atmospheres and polished cuisine for a fancy experience.

-A balance of quality food, cozy environments, and reasonable prices.
+A balance of excellent food, cozy environments, and reasonable prices.

 Authentic and budget-friendly options.